Using Multiple Timeframes

 Day traders hold on to their open trade transactions for a couple of hours but not more than a day.
 With main objective of earning quite an amount of pips profit, 30 to 60 pips.

-Day trader 15 min chart wants to open a buy trade, checks H1 chart, which looks like the chart below, since 1H chart shows trend is heading up, then decides from the multiple time-frame strategy it's okay to open a buy trade transaction.
+Day trader 15 min chart wants to open a buy trade, checks H1 chart, which looks like the chart below, since 1H chart shows trend is heading up, then decides from the multiple time frame strategy it's okay to open a buy trade transaction.

 Multiple Time Frame Analysis Day Trading - Multiple Time Frame Analysis

-Trading two or three Time-frames on Charts
+two or three Time-frames on Charts

 Swing traders hold on to their open trade transactions for a couple of days to a week.
 With main objective of earning a big number of pips profit, 100 to 250 pips.

-Swing trader using 1H chart timeframe wants to open a sell trade, checks H4 chart, which looks like the chart examples shown & described below, since 4 Hour chart shows the trend is moving downwards, then decides from the multiple time-frame strategy it's okay to open a sell trade transaction.
+Swing trader using 1H chart timeframe wants to open a sell trade, checks H4 chart, which looks like the chart examples shown & described below, since 4 Hour chart shows the trend is moving downwards, then decides from the multiple time frame strategy it's okay to open a sell trade transaction.

 Multiple Time Frame Strategy